The Death of Leonardo da Vinci

 The Death of Leonardo da Vinci or Francis I Receives the Last Breaths of Leonardo da Vinci is an 1818 oil painting by the French artist Jean-Auguste-Dominique Ingres, which shows the Italian artist and inventor Leonardo da Vinci on his deathbed on May 2, 1519, with Francis I of France holding his head.
-It was commissioned by Pierre Louis Jean Casimir de Blacas, the French ambassador in Rome, and is now currently housed in the Petit Palais in Paris.
+It was commissioned by Pierre Louis Jean Casimir de Blacas, the French ambassador in Rome, and is currently housed in the Petit Palais in Paris.
 Another version of the painting created c.
 1851 is held by the Smith College Museum of Art.

 Subject matter

 The painting depicts the death of the Italian Renaissance polymath Leonardo da Vinci, which took place in the Clos Lucé house, in Amboise, on May 2, 1519.
 Ingres based his scene on the narrative of the event in Giorgio Vasari's Lives of the Artists.
 Vasari's account, which was not wholly accurate, contains the sentence: "To show him favour and to soothe his pain, the king held his head."'
 Ingres was inspired by this moment in the text, seeing it as a subtle symbol of the end of a glorious artistic era.